DEV SITE .48

 Enterprising people like situations that involve using resources for personal or corporate economic gain.
 Such people may have an opportunistic frame of mind, and are drawn to commerce, trade and making deals.
 Some pursue sales and marketing occupations.
 Many will eventually end up owning their own business, or in management roles in larger organisations.
 They tend to be very goal-oriented and work best when focused on a target.
 Some have an entrepreneurial inclination.

-Entry - Diplomat
+Entry / Progression - Diplomat

 Third Secretary is the entry grade to a diplomatic career.
 Diplomat is basically a training grade from which (subject to suitability for the role), a Third Secretary can be promoted to First Secretary.

-Further competitive processes open the path for promotion to Counsellor and higher roles, such as Ambassador.
+Further competitive processes open the path for promotion to counsellor and higher roles, such as ambassador.

 The role of Diplomat is open to graduates of all disciplines, in particular those who have qualified as a solicitor/barrister.
 A first or second class honours degree is essential.